Race Report: Queen Bee Half Marathon

 The morning started off with a 5:30AM trip to Starbucks for a cup of coffee and a blueberry muffin (mmmm carbs).
 In general I’d rather support local shops, but that was the only thing open so early.
 Some dude asked if I was headed to work, despite my ratty sweatpants, windbreaker and bedhead.
 What is this job where you can literally roll out of bed & go, and how do I get it?

 We headed out about 30 minutes before start and immediately got really concerned.
 We sort of expected a crowd of people headed toward the start, but there was hardly a soul outside.
 We weren’t technically running late, but it did turn out that most people got there ahead of us.
-I got to pet a French bulldog near the start line, so that put the day off to a pretty good start!
+I got to pet a French bulldog, so that put the day off to a pretty good start!
+If you’re also looking for a new family member, you can check out these Texas French Bulldog breeders here for best help!

 Weather-wise – it was coooooold!
 I’m not complaining, but fall weather showed up about 2 days before the race, so it was the chilliest run I’ve had in months.
 It was 38 degrees at the start, and worked its way up to a whopping 44 by the time I finished.
 I remembered to grab a long-sleeve tee from the thrift store a few days before the race, so I was able to wear that to stay warm while we waited.
 I ended up discarding it around a mile in.